 Top 10 Things About MTSU

 Middle Tennessee State University, situated at the geographic center of the state in Murfreesboro, is the oldest and largest institution in the Tennessee Board of Regents system.
-With an enrollment of about 24,000 students, it is the No. 1 choice of undergraduates in Tennessee.
+With an enrollment of about 23,000 students, it is the No. 1 producer of graduates for the Greater Nashville economy.

 On September 11, 1911, Middle Tennessee State Normal School opened as one of three teacher preparatory schools in the state of Tennessee.
 Today, MTSU is a Carnegie Doctoral Research Intensive University that occupies more than 1,000 acres in Rutherford County including a 500-acre main campus, an agricultural campus, an aerospace facility at the Murfreesboro Airport, and the Miller Horse Science Center.